-The trust is specifically designed to take advantage of the premium returns available from less liquid fixed income investments.
+It is specifically designed to take advantage of the premium returns available from less-traded fixed income investments.
 Such securities do not offer enough liquidity for open-ended investment funds, but are well suited to a closed-ended vehicle.
 However, in order to provide investors in this trust with liquidity, the managers offer a quarterly share buyback facility.

 In terms of ratings, more than two thirds of the £166 million trust was in bonds rated B or BB at the end of 2018.
 On a sector basis, 35% was in banks and 31% in asset-backed securities, with smaller allocations to European high-yield, insurance bonds, emerging markets and US high yield.

-Its interest rate duration is actively managed, currently averaging three years, and its foreign currency exposure is hedged to sterling.
+Its interest rate duration is actively managed, currently averaging 2.9 years, and foreign currency exposure is hedged to sterling.

-The trust has proved popular with investors and its shares traded at a premium of up to 5.5 per cent during 2017.
-At the end of the year they were on a more modest 3.6 per cent premium.
+The trust is popular with investors and its shares traded at a premium to net assets of up to 5.8% during 2018.

 Narrative and ratings content all as of 01 January 2019.See all Money Observer rated funds

 Felipe Villarroel is a Portfolio Manager in TwentyFour AM's Multi-Sector Bond team since 2011 and is a member of the Investment Committee.
 Prior to joining TwentyFour AM, Mr. Villaroel worked as an Asset Allocation and Strategy Analyst at Celfin Capital in Chile, now part of the BTG Pactual group.
 There, Mr. Villarroel took an active role in developing the team's strategic view of the global macro economy and asset classes.
 Mr. Villarroel graduated from Pontificia Universidad Catolica de Chile with a Bachelor's degree in Economics and Business Administration before obtaining a master's in Finance from the London Business School.
 Mr. Villarroel is also a CFA Charterholder.

 Data provided by Morningstar.